boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : These flags are used to express some generic properties of the flow.
 The following flags are defined (from MSB to LSB):

     S (Scope):
-    : 1-bit field which specifies whether the policy is per host (when set to "1") or per subscriber (when set to "0).
+    : Specifies whether the policy is per host (when set to "1") or per subscriber (when set to "0).

     D (Direction):
-    : 1-bit flag which indicates the direction on which to apply the enclosed policy.
+    : Indicates the direction on which to apply the enclosed policy.
-    : When set to "0", this flag indicates that this policy is for network-to-host direction.
+    : When set to "00b", this flag indicates that this policy is for network-to-host direction.
-    : When set to "1", this flag indicates that this policy is for host-to-network direction.
+    : When set to "01b", this flag indicates that this policy is for host-to-network direction.
+    : When set to "10b", this flag indicates that this policy is for both network-to-host and host-to-network directions.

     R (Reliablity):
-    : 2-bit flag which indicates the reliability type of traffic on which to apply the enclosed policy.
+    : Indicates the reliability type of traffic on which to apply the enclosed policy.
     : When set to "00b", this flag indicates that this policy is for both reliable and unreliable traffic.
     : When set to "01b", this flag indicates that this policy is for unreliable traffic.
     : When set to "10b", this flag indicates that this policy is for reliable traffic.
     : No meaning is associated with setting the field to "11b".
 Such value MUST be silently ignored by the receiver.

     U:
-    : Unassigned bits.
+    : Unassigned flags.
 See {{sec-iana-ff}}.

 TC (Traffic Category):
-: 6-bit field which specifies a traffic category to which this policy applies.
+: Specifies a traffic category to which this policy applies.
 : The following values are supported:

   + "0": All traffic.
 This is the default value.